Back to Development

 Qdrant

-Vector DB with named volume for persistence.
+Vector DB with persistence

-$ docker compose up # Local development — 3 containers
+$ docker compose up # Local development — 5 containers

 $ azd up # Azure deployment — zero architecture changes